 Grade: 3rd

 Nature is amazing!
-Come explore how farming can take ideas from the natural world and work with nature for a more productive farm.
+Come explore how farming can take ideas from the natural world and work with natural resources to create food for us.

 • 3.ESS.1: Earth’s nonliving resources have specific properties.